vicenteherrera/starter-ml/README.md

 ```
 * You have to install `libffi-devel` before installing the specific python version
   `sudo apt-get install libffi-dev`
-* Reinstall after that the PyEnv Python version in the project folder with:
+* Reinstall afterwards the PyEnv Python version in the project folder with:

 ```bash
 pyenv uninstall $(cat .python-version)